evkx/evkx.github.io/content/technology/battery/thermalmanagement/_index.md

 ### How powerful are the heating circuits?

 The power of the heating circuits depends on the EV model and the battery size.
 For instance, the Tesla Model 3 has a 75 kWh battery pack and a 6 kW heating system, which can raise the battery temperature by about 18°C (32°F) in an hour.
 The Nissan Leaf has a 40 kWh battery pack and a 3 kW heating system, which can raise the battery temperature by about 9°C (16°F) in an hour.

-For some models with low power heating it can be diffucult to get the battery to optimal temprature in
+For some models with low-power heating, getting the battery to optimal temperature in cold weather can be difficult.

+See below table for some example on battery heating power.

 <table class="table table-striped border">
     <thead>